nnienaber2/conduct/privacy-policy.md

 We have a privacy officer on staff to monitor our practices and policies locally and globally.
 You can reach this person by email help@eraofhealth.com or call 1-650-399-3145

-If you deactivate your account, a practitioner or organization can keep information they have contributed if they give a good reason.
+If you deactivate your [account](terminology.md#account), a practitioner or organization can keep information they have contributed if they give a good reason.
 We comply with HIPPA security requirements.
 If we suspect a [Breach](terminology.md#breach) of our [Website](terminology.md#website) or application and your information we will let you know.
 You can 1-650-399-3145 (**NEEDS TO BE A 1-800**)if you want to find out if you have been affected by any [Breach](terminology.md#breach).

 ??
 You can amend your data at any time.
 ??
 You can access a full discloser of your information history at any time.
 ??
-If you deactivate your account, you can delete all the information you added and request all practitioners and organizations do the same.
+If you deactivate your [account](terminology.md#account), you can delete all the information you added and request all practitioners and organizations do the same.

 **Of course, the summary doesn't tell you everything, so please read on for more details!**

 ---

 ## What information Era of Health collects and why information from website browsers
 If you're just browsing the [Website](terminology.md#website) or mobile app, we collect the same basic information that most websites and apps collect.
 We use common internet technologies, such as cookies and web server logs.
-This is stuff we collect from everybody, whether they have an account or not.
+This is stuff we collect from everybody, whether they have an [account](terminology.md#account) or not.

 The information we collect about all visitors to our [Website](terminology.md#website) and the mobile app includes the visitor’s browser type, language preference, referring site, additional requested, and the date and time of each visitor request.
 We also collect potentially personally-identifying information like Internet Protocol (IP) addresses.

 ## Why do we collect this?
 We collect this information to better understand how our [Website](terminology.md#website) visitors use Era of Health and to monitor and protect the security of the [Website](terminology.md#website) and mobile app.

-## Information from users with accounts
+## Information from users with [accounts](terminology.md#account)
-If you create an account, we require some basic information at the time of account creation.
-You will create your own password, and we will ask you for a valid email account and phone number.
+If you create an [account](terminology.md#account), we require some basic information at the time of [account](terminology.md#account) creation.
+You will create your own password, and we will ask you for a valid email address and phone number.
 You also have the option to give us more information if you want to, and this may include "Protected Health Information."

 "Protected Health Information" is defined by Code of Federal Regulations 45 CFR 164.402 and is information that we receive from a User or an Organization.
 It is information on a users past, present, or future physical or mental health condition, provision, or payment, and could be used to identify the user.

-A "User" (or “You,” and “Your”) is an individual person, company, or organization that has visited or is using Era of Healths services; that accesses or uses any part of the account, or that directs the use of the account in the performance of its functions.
+A "User" (or “You,” and “Your”) is an individual person, company, or organization that has visited or is using Era of Healths services; that accesses or uses any part of the [account](terminology.md#account), or that directs the use of the [account](terminology.md#account) in the performance of its functions.
 A User must be at least 13 years of age.
-Special terms may apply for government accounts.
+Special terms may apply for government [accounts](terminology.md#account).

-An "Organization" is any individual or group that created an Organization account in Era of Health.
+An "Organization" is any individual or group that created an Organization [account](terminology.md#account) in Era of Health.

 User "Personal Information" is any information about one of our users which could, alone or together with other information, personally identify him or her.
 Information such as an email and password, a real name, and a photograph are examples of “Personal Information.”